voxpupuli/puppet-mongodb/README.md

 your MongoDB service.
 If not specified, the module will use whatever service name is the default for your OS distro.

+##### `mongod_service_manage`
+This setting can be used to override the default management of the mongod service.
+By default the module will manage the mongod process.

+##### `mongos_service_manage`
+This setting can be used to override the default management of the mongos service.
+By default the module will manage the mongos process.

 #####`user`
 This setting can be used to override the default MongoDB user and owner of the service and related files in the file system.
 If not specified, the module will